spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/product-offer-cart-feature-integration.md

 ---
 title: Glue - Marketplace Product Offer + Cart feature integration
 last_updated: Dec 17, 2020
-summary: This integration guide provides steps on how to integrate the Product Offer + Cart feature into a Spryker project.
+summary: This integration guide provides steps on how to integrate the Glue Product Offer + Cart feature into a Spryker project.
 ---

 ## Install feature core
+Follow the steps below to install the Merchant Portal - Product Offer feature core.

 ### Prerequisites